Robert Trujillo: Career

 Trujillo gained prominence when he replaced Bob Heathcote as the bassist for California crossover thrash band Suicidal Tendencies.
 Initially billed as "Stymee" on the 1989 album Controlled by Hatred/Feel Like Shit...Déjà Vu, Trujillo remained in the band until the mid-1990s.
 Concurrent to his work with Suicidal Tendencies, Trujillo is a member of the band's side project, Infectious Grooves, along with vocalist Mike Muir.

 Trujillo was a member of Ozzy Osbourne's band for a number of years starting in the late 1990s.
-In contrast to his earlier jazz and funk inspired playing, Osbourne's band was more straightforward to hard rock and metal.
+In contrast to his earlier jazz and funk inspired playing, Osbourne's band was more straightforward hard rock and metal.
 Trujillo co-wrote several songs on the Down to Earth album.
 He was the subject of controversy for re-recording Bob Daisley's bass tracks for reissued versions of Osbourne's first two solo albums Blizzard of Ozz (1980) and Diary of a Madman (1981) after Daisley claimed that he was not paid proper royalties.
 During this time, Trujillo formed an experimental supergroup, Mass Mental, with then Dub War singer Benji Webbe, whose "ragga-punk-metal" outfit had just disbanded.
 The band released one studio album in Japan and one live album of their performance in Tokyo before disbanding.
 Zakk Wylde, a personal friend and bandmate from the Ozzy days, recruited him to play with Black Label Society for a few shows.

 Trujillo joined Metallica on February 24, 2003, two years after Jason Newsted resigned.
 He had previously met and befriended his future bandmates when Suicidal Tendencies supported Metallica during the Nowhere Else to Roam tour in 1993, and again during the Shit Hits the Sheds Tour one year later.
 Trujillo received one million dollars from the band as an advance for joining Metallica.
 His audition and hiring as well as his million dollar payment offer appeared in the documentary film Metallica: Some Kind of Monster.
 As the current bassist for Metallica, he was inducted into the Rock and Roll Hall of Fame alongside all current members of the band, as well as previous bassists Jason Newsted and Cliff Burton.

 Personal life

 Trujillo is married and has a son and a daughter.
 Trujillo's wife, Chloé, has created a pyrography design of the Aztec calendar on one of his basses.
+His son, Tye, is the bassist of thrash metal band OTTTO and bassist for Trujillo's former band Suicidal Tendencies.